Jacobtrombley/Jacobtrombley/README.md

 Bachelors Degree from the University of Western Ontario, 2023

+- 🔭 I'm currently targetting a job in the data space
 - 👀 I’m interested in all things data
-- 🌱 I’m currently learning ...
+- 📚 I’m currently learning advanced learning algorithms, ETL/ELT tools, and taking some Coursera courses.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: Message me on Linkedin (linked below) or email me at jacobtrombley8@gmail.com!

 <h1 align="left"> 🌐 Socials:</h1>